Updated May 19, 2023

-It is a process in data warehousing used to extract data from the database or source systems and, after transforming placing the data into the data warehouse.
-It is a combination of three database functions, i.e. Extract, Transform and Load.
+The process in data warehousing extracts data from the database or source systems, transforms it, and places the data into the data warehouse.
+It combines three database functions, i.e. Extract, Transform, and Load.

 - Extract: This is the process of reading data from single or multiple databases where the source can be homogeneous or heterogeneous.
 All data acquired from different sources are converted into the same data warehouse format and passed to perform the transformation.